imsdev/ims-java-jmp/README.md

 ## Pre-requisites
+The following configuration steps might require the assistance of a system programmer.

-1. The IMS Universal drivers (imsudb.jar) provided through the Java On Demand Feature FMID must be installed during the SMP/E process.
+1. The IMS Universal drivers (`imsudb.jar` and `imstm.jar`) provided through the Java On Demand Feature FMID must be installed during the SMP/E process.
 2. The location for the Java Virtual Machine (JVM) and the IMS Java native code (`libT2DLI.so`) must be specified by using either the `//STDENV DD` statement in a JCL to set Java environment variables and options, or by specifying the settings in the DFSJVMEV member of the IMS PROCLIB data set to specify the settings.
+For more information, see [DFSJVMEV (JVM environment settings member)](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_dfsjvmev_proclib.htm) in IBM Knowledge Center.
 3. The location of the .jar files for the IMS Universal drivers and the Java applications must be specified by setting Java environment variables and options in a `//STDENV DD` statement or by modifying the DFSJVMMS member in the IMS PROCLIB data set.
+For more information, see [DFSJVMMS member of the IMS PROCLIB data set](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_dfsjvmms_proclib.htm) in IBM Knowledge Center.

 Note that for items #2 and #3, the sample z/OSMF workflow can be tailored to handle these tasks, easing the process of environment setup as well as application deployment.